 What is Mail Drop?

-- Using if this then that to automate all kinds of internet-y things;
+- Using IFTTT (If This Then That) to automate all kinds of internet-y things

 How to get started

-If you’re already using the Omni Sync Server to sync OmniFocus, you can log in to the sync server web interface and create your first Mail Drop address.
-After logging in, just click the Create Address button to automatically generate the email address (a combination of your account name and a random string of characters)
+If you’re already using the Omni Sync Server to sync OmniFocus, you can log in to the Manage page for your account and create your first Mail Drop address.
+After logging in, click the Add An Address button to automatically generate the email address (a combination of your account name and a random string of characters)

 What kind of information can I add to OmniFocus via Mail Drop?